The story behind Michael Jordan's Spirit

 Quarries are prevalent throughout the area, which in the early 1500s was home to Michelangelo, one of the most well-known artists from the Renaissance.
 They spent months in training and acquired a deep appreciation for the work discipline of some of the great Italian sculptors.
 And while Michelangelo’s influence would shape their understanding of art, it was another global icon that many years later would propel their careers to a new level.

 It started in 1994, when the Chicago Bulls chose Omri and Julie to immortalize Michael Jordan.
-Located on the east side of the United Center and among the city’s most popular tourist attractions, the statue is called “The Spirit,” and it forever changed their lives.
+Located in the United Center’s east addition and among the city’s most popular tourist attractions, the statue is called “The Spirit,” and it forever changed their lives.

 The winning bid and challenge to create the impossible